yannicklevederpvtl/tanzu-lab-installation/tpcf_vds/README.md

 ```

 ## Install Postgres & GenAI tiles
-This script assumes that TPFC is deployed
+This script assumes that TPCF is deployed

 ```sh
 ./install_genaiservices.sh